vedansh-5/gofannon/docs/quickstart.md

 ### Example Notebook

-This example riffs om the `smolagents` quickstart by using OpenAI instead of a locally hosted huggingface model, and uses the tool `gofannon.google_search.google_search.GoogleSearch` instead of `smolagent`'s `DuckDuckGoSearchTool`.
+This example riffs on the `smolagents` quickstart by using OpenAI instead of a locally hosted huggingface model, and uses the tool `gofannon.google_search.google_search.GoogleSearch` instead of `smolagent`'s `DuckDuckGoSearchTool`.